My Work

 Recent or Active Research Projects by Theme (or location)

-My research has mostly been concentrated in South Asia and sub-Saharan Africa, and leverages data from micro-level household surveys and experimental or quasi-experimental studies, as well as systems level modeling, especially to understand the impacts of water resources development in transboundary river systems.
-Besides working with other academics, I collaborate often with researchers and practitioners working in organizations such as the World Bank, USAID, the Millennium Challenge Corporation (MCC), the International Water Management Institute (IWMI), the World Health Organization, and the Clean Cooking Alliance (CCA).
+My research focuses on South Asia and Sub-Saharan Africa, and leverages data from micro-level household surveys and experimental or quasi-experimental studies, as well as systems level modeling, especially to understand the impacts of water resources development in transboundary river systems.
+Besides working with other academics, I have collaborates often with researchers and practitioners working in organizations such as the World Bank, USAID, the Millennium Challenge Corporation (MCC), the International Water Management Institute (IWMI), the World Health Organization, and the Clean Cooking Alliance (CCA).

 Prior to my graduate studies and work at UNC-Chapel Hill, I was a Peace Corps volunteer in Mali, West Africa, where I designed and monitored construction of a pilot wastewater treatment system and trained management personnel at the plant’s managing firm.
 I earned a B.S. in engineering from Swarthmore College.